iamadawra/RNA-Algorithm-Wars-Backend/readme.md

 - Aayush Gopal Dawra
 - Vineet Kosaraju

 Welcome to the repository for the backend of the EteRNA Algorithm Wars competition!
-This repositoy has the datatables API for Algoritm Wars, modified Elo Scoring and the 3-way-split scoring mechanism to be implemented in EteRNA.
+This repository has the datatables API for Algorithm Wars, modified Elo Scoring and the 3-way-split scoring mechanism to be implemented in EteRNA.

 Tables to be created:
 - Algorithm Model